yangshun/tech-interview-handbook/non-technical/behavioral.md

 - Give me an example of a time where you had a difference of opinion with a team member.
 How did you handle that?
 - Tell me about a challenge you faced recently in your role.
 How did you tackle it?
 What was the outcome?
 - Where do you want to be in five years?
-- Tell me about a time you needed information from someone who wasn’t responsive.
+- Tell me about a time you needed information from someone who wasn't responsive.
 What did you do?

 ## Lyft